angelol/privEOS/README.md

 Once you've completed the ```regnode``` step above, your node should appear on the [privEOS monitor](https://monitor.priveos.io/).

 ## Demux Syncing
 Demux syncing works best with node that's in close network proximity.
-If you have problems keeping your demux index in sync with the tip of the chain, make sure you are using an API Endpoint that is close to your server.
-We've observed problems when the ping to the API Endpoint is greater than 100ms.
+If you have problems keeping your demux index in sync with the tip of the chain, make sure you are using an API endpoint that is close to your server.
+We've observed problems when the ping to the API endpoint is greater than 100ms.
 So if you're in the UK and using an API Endpoint in Germany, you're probably okay, but not if you use one from Australia.

+Demux is the easiest to set up because you can use any public API endpoint, but it has a few drawbacks.
+Currently, it does not support inline actions.
+PrivEOS also supports other backends such as the eosio::mongodb_plugin for nodeos.
+If you would like to test privEOS with mongodb_plugin, let us know on Telegram.

 ## Testing
 For testing, you can use the [privEOS client library](https://github.com/rawrat/priveos-client)